Monetizing user data: Enhancing the customer experience + improving profits

 According to the Dell Technologies blog, “Data monetization can be defined as maximizing the revenue potential from available data by institutionalizing the capture, storage, analysis and effective dissemination of that data.”
 5

 When a company decides to seek out the use and value of its data, data monetization occurs.
-Some examples of data monetization include: 5
+Some data monetization examples include:

 - Maximizing data collection efforts